The Philippines at a Glance

 As mentioned before, Filipinos are incredibly status-conscious and the use of formal titles is considered an important way of showing respect to your business partners and colleagues.
 Unlike in other Asian countries, the exchange of business cards is not overly formalized, albeit still being important.
 You should, of course, try to present and receive business cards with both hands.
 Include your title and your position on your business cards to emphasize the influence and status you may have.

-When you begin to work in the Philippines, there are a few guidelines you should try to follow in order not to alienate your colleagues or business partners.
+When you begin to work in the Philippines, there are a few guidelines you should try to follow in order to not alienate your colleagues or business partners.
 All in all, it takes time to establish a strong business relationship.
 Try to be patient while you stick to these tips on business etiquette:

 - Try to avoid direct or continuous eye contact as staring is considered incredibly rude and confrontational.